paulr909/ubuntu-nginx-gunicorn-server/README.md

-# Ubuntu Server with: NGINX Gunicorn Supervisor Django React #
+# Ubuntu Server with: NGINX Gunicorn Supervisor Django NodeJS #

 ## Deployment to a VPS